bhumika-purohit/purohit-geog676/Lab-8/README.md

-4. Write to Master Well Geodatabase.
+4. Writing to Master Well Geodatabase.

 Once the accuracy of the data has been established, the data needs to be written into a master well geodatabase.
 A tool will be written to build a geodatabase to utilzie further in the process of the creation of the Master Well Database.
 An example of creating a tool to create a geodatabase: https://github.com/bhumika-purohit/purohit-geog676/tree/main/Lab-4